epiverse-trace/tutorials/instructors/03-practical-chains.md

 ## Activity 2: Simulate transmission chains

-Estimate the potential for large outbreaks from 1000 simulated outbreaks using the following available inputs:
+Estimate the potential for large outbreaks that could occur based on 1000 simulated outbreaks using the following available inputs:

 - Basic reproduction number
 - Dispersion parameter

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - You have been assigned to explore `Chain ID`.
 From the output data frame, describe: